 - Touch Add account, and follow the on-screen instructions.

-- To switch accounts, open the Google Admin Android app , swipe from the left edge of the screen, and select your account from the list that appears.
+- (Optional) To switch accounts, open Google Admin, swipe from the left edge of the screen, and select your account from the list that appears.

-- When prompted, set up an account PIN for additional security.
-If other people use your device while you're signed in, they won't be able to use the Google Admin Android app or access your Google Apps Admin data unless they know the PIN.
-If you don't set a PIN now, you can set a PIN later in your app settings.
+- (Optional) Set up an account PIN for additional security.
+That way, if other people use your device while you're signed in, they can’t use Google Admin or access any of the data, unless they know the PIN.
+If you don't set a PIN now, you can set it up later.

-- The app shows an "Insufficient permissions” message if you attempt to log in without super administrator credentials, or if your organization hasn't enabled API access.
+Can’t sign in?
+An “Insufficient permissions” message appears if you attempt to sign in without super administrator credentials or if you haven’t enabled API access.